-THE OLD CORNER STORE OF A. M. HILLS.
-IS JUST NOW BEING CRAMMED with a choice selection of scasonable goods.
-AT THE PURCHASERS OWN PRICES.
+1856.
+THE OLD CORNER STORE OF A. M. HILLS, IS JUST NOW BEING CRAMMED with a choice selection of seasonable goods, AT THE PURCHASERS OWN PRICES.
 READY-MADE CLOTHING in great variety and of the choicest qualities.
-A large variety of choice DRESS SILKS, which will be sold at eity prices.
-Some benatiful CRAPE and Summer BROCHAE they have ever been offered in this county.
-FANCY GOODS extremely low in price, and of the most beautiful patterns CALICOES at 10 CENTS per yard, warranted fast colors and full width.
-PLEASE CALL and examine MY STOCK fore purchasing elsewhere, R-E-A-D-Y P-A-Y is my motio, and I am fully determined to sell a I-I-T-T-I-E I-O-W-E-R than only one else, notwithstanding "20 et.
-Jeans worth 40."
+A large variety of choice DRESS SILKS, which will be sold at city prices.
+Some beautiful CRAPE and Summer BROCHAE they have ever been offered in this county.
+FANCY GOODS extremely low in price, and of the most beautiful patterns.

+Shawls, which will be sold very low.
+BOOTS & SHOES in great variety, lower than fast colors and full width.
+PLEASE CALL and examine MY STOCK before purchasing elsewhere.
+R-E-A-D-Y P-A-Y is my motto, and I am fully determined to sell a L-I-T-T-L-E L-O-W-E-R than any one else, notwithstanding "20 rt.
+Jeans porth 40."